EnternalMeepwan/SpiNN_LB/README.md

 # SpiNN_LB

 # Development Environment/ Dependency
 The SpiNNaker is a dependency-hungry program.
-The whole development is under the following version of SpiNNaker software version and do not guarantee to run at any other version.
+The whole development is under the following version of SpiNNaker software and do not guarantee to run at any other version.